-Biren forwarded to me email about Building Bridges workshop from Atmarpit Smrutiji, disciple of Pujya Gurudevshri Rakeshbhai Jhaveri.
+Biren forwarded to me an email about the Building Bridges workshop from Atmarpit Smrutiji, a disciple of Pujya Gurudevshri Rakeshbhai Jhaveri.
 I was intrigued by the introduction: “Relationships form an integral part of your life.
 In this workshop, you will gain mastery in inner architecture, aimed at breaking the walls of negativity and constructing bridges of love and understanding in your relationships.”

-Two words towards the end of the email introduction stirred me to register – workshop was going to be Practical and Interactive.
+Two words towards the end of the email introduction stirred me to register – the workshop was going to be Practical and Interactive.

 I am happy I attended the workshop.
 In this blog post, I am sharing ripples from the workshop as they resonated with me.

-The question I have is, how do my physical being (like body and mind) feel and experience Atma?
+The question I have is, how do my physical being (like body and mind) feel and experience the Atma?

 All that I can see is hose I attached to the outlet in my backyard.
 How do I know for sure there is that network of pipes that connect to this hose for water to come out?
-The answer is, it must be there, since I am actually getting and seeing water coming out in my backyard.
+The answer is, it must be there since I am getting and seeing water coming out in my backyard.
 I don’t know how it is connected.
 I have no idea how complex that system might be that is bringing water to my home.
-But, it must be there.
+But it must be there.
 How else would I get water in my backyard?

 - Give people their own space.
-If I am worked up in drama of my life, others could be as well.
+If I am worked up in the drama of my life, others could be as well.

-In the meantime, I let my droplets drip … 🙂
+In the meantime, I let my droplets drip. 🙂